 Building on scientific discoveries and lessons learned from past and ongoing missions, NASA's Mars Exploration Program is working over many years to establish a sustained observational presence both around and on the surface of Mars.
-This includes orbiters that view the planet from above and act as telecommunications relays; surface-based mobile laboratories; robots that probe below the planet's surface; and, ultimately, missions that return soil and rock samples to Earth and prepare for human landing.
+This includes orbiters that view the planet from above and act as telecommunications relays; surface-based mobile laboratories; robots that probe below the planet's surface; and, ultimately, missions that return soil and rock samples to Earth.
 With international cooperation, the long-term program is guided by compelling questions that scientists are interested in answering about Mars, developing technologies to make missions possible within available resources.
-The program's strategy is to seek to uncover profound new insights into Mars' past environment, the roles and abundance of water, and the potential for development of habitats that may support past or present life.
+The program's strategy is to seek to uncover profound new insights into Mars' past environments, the history of its rocks and interior, the roles and abundance of water and, quite possibly, evidence of past and present life.

-As part of the NASA's Vision for Space Exploration, these missions of discovery foresee human exploration of the moon, Mars and beyond in coming decades, and take early measurements necessary for human landing and habitation.
+As part of the NASA's Vision for Space Exploration, these missions of discovery foresee human exploration of the Moon, Mars and beyond in coming decades.